 It reveals the dimensions of the soul through its own experience.
 It reveals the connectedness and continuous growth of consciousness that awaits us as open doors in every moment.
 Life becomes an invitation to renew ourselves and to open ourselves to new inspiration, strength, and, above all, vision.

-I believe that as humans we are called to reveal a new world.
-Many gifts live within our hearts.
-The path of giving, helping each other, of sincerely using your gifts for the good, is the true path of strength.
+I believe that as humans, we are called to reveal a new world.
+So many gifts live within our hearts.
+The path of giving, helping each other, of sincerely using your gifts for the good is the true path of strength.
 It has always been that way and always will be.
 It is a universal path, regardless of specific traditions, beliefs, or vision.

 We each have our unique voice and way of life.
-I believe that life invites us to renew our perception and unite the hearts, to become simple again, open to the preciousness of this existence.
+I believe that life invites us to renew our perception and unite our hearts, to become simple again, and be open to the preciousness of this existence.
 A new vision that awakens, a time of rebirth.
 And we are connected to this.